ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - collects what is known as "application monitoring data" (data about the performance and functionality of the code you write, regardless of platform).
 - collect monitoring data about applications, guest operating systems, Azure resources, Azure subscriptions, and Azure tenants and will not help with monitoring security threats.
 - **It does not have the ability to centrally manage events**
+- alert:
+    - can send alerts to Azure AD security groups
+    - can trigger alerts based on data in an Azure Log Analytics workspace

 Scenarios:
 - measure custom events alongside other usage metrics